geoffmunn/utility-scripts/README.md

 **LCD Response Error Status 400 - failed to execute message; message index: 0: Operation exceeds max spread limit: execute wasm contract failed: invalid request**

-Seems to be a problem with thbe LCD - try again later and it should work
+Seems to be a problem with the LCD - try again later and it should work

+**terra_sdk.exceptions.LCDResponseError: Status 502 - Bad Gateway**
+Network connectivity issues with the LCD endpoint.
+Try again later.

+**out of gas in location: ReadFlat; gasWanted: 150762, gasUsed: 151283: out of gas** The gas adjustment value needs to be increased.

 ## Security notes